TwanoO67/easy-php-gallery/README.md

 ## Recommandations

-To optimize your experience, you can think your mobile phone photo folder with this app, by using sync apps like this:
+To optimize your experience, you can sync your mobile phone photo folder with this app, by using apps like:

 https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite&hl=fr